Anastasia Vyaltseva

-Anastasia Dmitrievna Vyaltseva (Анастаси́я Дми́триевна Вя́льцева; 1871–1913) was a rather renowned Russian mezzo-soprano, specializing in Gypsy art songs.
+Anastasia Dmitrievna Vyaltseva (Анастаси́я Дми́триевна Вя́льцева; 1871–1913) was a Russian mezzo-soprano, specializing in Gypsy art songs.
 Enjoying the cult following and supported by the popular press (which called her The Incomparable, Nesravnennaya), she toured regularly and was engaged in numerous operettas (Saffi in The Gypsy Baron by Johann Strauss, Perichole in La Perichole and Helene in Offenbach's La belle Helene), as well as operas, appearing in the Mariyinsky Theatre, as Carmen (Carmen by Georges Bizet), Amneris (Aida by Giuseppe Verdi, Dalila (Samson and Delilah by Camille Saint-Saëns).
 The biggest star of the Russian popular music scene of the 1900s, Vyaltseva had more than 300 songs to her repertoire, one of the best loved being "I Fall In and Out of Love at Will".

 Biography

 Early years

 Anastasia Vyaltseva was born on 1 March 1871, in Altukhovo, a sloboda in the Sevsky Uyezd of the Oryol Governorate, now the Navlinsky District of Bryansk Oblast.
 Her mother Maria Tikhonovna was a local peasant woman.
 Her father Dmitry Vyaltsev, born in Svyazye village (in Trubchevsk, according to other sources), was a forester servant supervising some of the estates of a local landowner.
 Rumour had it she was an illegitimate child of the estate's manager, named Alexey.
 The latter arranged Maria's marriage to Dmitry Vyaltsev, a forester, who agreed to give her children his surname and paternal (middle) name.

 After Dmitry's death (he was killed by a falling tree) Maria Tikhonovna with Nastya and two sons, Yakov and Ananiy, settled in her elderly parents' small wooden hut at the outskirts of Altukhovo.
 Several years later she took her three children to Kiev where she worked as laundress.
 In Kiev, eight-year-old Anastasia joined a dressmaker's saloon.
 The clientele, mostly choirgirls from the Kiev theatres, soon discovered the girl had a voice.